cooldude77/vagrant-centos6-php56/README.md

 9. Visit the following URL in your browser: http://hello.localhost:8080

 For more info on Apache virtual host configuration options, visit: https://httpd.apache.org/docs/current/vhosts/name-based.html

+## phpMyAdmin
+phpMyAdmin comes pre-installed with passwordless entry (only for use in development environments where non-sensitive or mock data is used).

+With the VM running, visit: http://localhost:8080/phpMyAdmin

+At the login screen, simply login as the root user.
+Leave the password field blank.